guardian/tip/README.md

 # Testing in Production (TiP) [![Maven Central](https://img.shields.io/maven-central/v/com.gu/tip_2.12.svg?label=latest%20release%20for%202.12)](https://maven-badges.herokuapp.com/maven-central/com.gu/tip_2.12) [![Build Status](https://travis-ci.org/guardian/tip.svg?branch=master)](https://travis-ci.org/guardian/tip)

-How to verify the most important user journeys are not broken without writing tests?
+How to verify the most important user journeys are not broken without writing a single test?

 After a fresh deploy to production, TiP verifies regression has not been introduced into _Mission Critical Paths (MCP)_ by setting a label on the latest deployed pull request the first time production users successfully complete all MCPs.